 Tickets to attend the program are $5 and include access to ICP’s galleries.

-Radchenko will explore the historical uses of photography—largely as a tool of domination by authoritarian regimes or as a means of witnessing and recording violence—and point towards new possibilities for the medium during these times.
+Radchenko’s lecture will explore the historical uses of photography—largely as a tool of authoritarian domination and as a means of witnessing and recording violence—and consider new possibilities for the medium in light of emerging technologies and broader social shifts.
 Following the lecture, Radchenko will be joined in a conversation with Cynthia Young, Director of the Robert Capa and Cornell Capa Archive at ICP, moderated by Kathryn Andrews, artist and Founder and Director of The Judith Center.

 About The Judith Center